Yoodley is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 - Select “I Agree.”

 The caller will never be aware that you’ve blocked their phone number.
-They’ll get a message that sounds like a phone that’s been unplugged.
+Instead, the voice message they’ll hear will be that of a phone unplugged.

 How To Block Or Hide My Caller ID?